Will Ospreay: All Elite Wrestling (2022–present)

+Sporadic appearances (2022–2023)

-Two weeks after United Empire teammates Great-O-Khan and Jeff Cobb debuted on AEW Dynamite, by attacking Roppongi Vice and FTR, Ospreay made his surprise debut for the All Elite Wrestling on the June 8 2022 episode of AEW Dynamite, where along with other stablemates Aaron Henare and Kyle Fletcher and Mark Davis of Aussie Open, he attacked Trent Beretta and FTR.
-On June 10 2022 edition of AEW Rampage, Beretta and FTR picked up a victory against United Empire's Ospreay and Aussie Open's Davis and Fletcher.
-Ospreay competed in his first singles match at the June 15th special episode of Dynamite, Road Rager, where he defeated Dax Harwood.
+While still signed with New Japan Pro-Wrestling, Ospreay made his surprise debut for All Elite Wrestling (AEW) on the 8 June 2022 episode of Dynamite, where along with other stablemates Aaron Henare and Kyle Fletcher and Mark Davis of Aussie Open, he attacked Trent Beretta and FTR.
+On the 10 June 2022 episode of Rampage, Beretta and FTR picked up a victory against United Empire's Ospreay and Aussie Open's Davis and Fletcher.
+Ospreay competed in his first singles match at the 15 June special episode of Dynamite, Road Rager, where he defeated Dax Harwood.
 After the match Ospreay and United Empire stablemates attacked FTR and Roppongi Vice once more, only to be interrupted by Orange Cassidy, who stared down Ospreay.
-Soon after a singles match between both men was scheduled for AEW×NJPW: Forbidden Door, for Ospreay's newly won IWGP United States Heavyweight Championship.At AEW×NJPW: Forbidden Door, Ospreay successfully defended the IWGP US Heavyweight Title against Orange Cassidy.
+Soon after a singles match between both men was scheduled for AEW and NJPW's collaborative show Forbidden Door, for Ospreay's newly won IWGP United States Heavyweight Championship.
+At the event, Ospreay successfully defended the title against Cassidy.
 After the match, Ospreay and Aussie Open attacked Cassidy and Roppongi Vice, only to be stopped by Katsuyori Shibata, who attacked the trio.

-On July 27, the AEW World Trios Championship was revealed, with Ospreay and Aussie Open being named as participants in the inaugural tournament.
-On August 24, Ospreay and Aussie Open defeated Death Triangle to progress to the semifinals, where they were defeated by The Elite (Kenny Omega and The Young Bucks) on August 31.
+On 27 July, the AEW World Trios Championship was revealed, with Ospreay and Aussie Open being named as participants in the tournament to crown the inaugural champions.
+On 24 August, Ospreay and Aussie Open defeated Death Triangle to progress to the semifinals, where they were defeated by The Elite (Kenny Omega and The Young Bucks) on 31 August.
 After the match, United Empire attacked The Elite.

+Ospreay returned to AEW on the 14 June 2023 episode of Dynamite, attacking IWGP United States Heavyweight Champion Kenny Omega at the end of the show, ahead of the two men's upcoming match at Forbidden Door.
+On the same week's episode of Rampage, Ospreay teamed with United Empire stablemates Jeff Cobb and Kyle Fletcher, to defeat Chaos (Trent Beretta, Chuck Taylor and Rocky Romero).